 The people who find success are the ones who know who they are.
 They know their abilities and limitations.
 As a result, they focus on where they excel, and they leave other jobs to people with different talents.

 No guts, no glory, right?
 Some of the world’s biggest successes have come from taking risks.

 When the iPhone was introduced, it was a significant risk for Apple.
-It was a risk for Oprah Winfrey to dump her successful syndicated talk show in favor of starting a cable network.
+When Oprah Winfrey dumped her successful syndicated talk show in favor of starting a cable network, it was a risk.
 Entrepreneur Richard Branson, who co-founded Virgin Group, has made risk-taking his ticket to success even though he had at least 14 failed businesses along the way.

 However, these risk-takers aren’t making dumb moves.
 The risks they take are calculated.
 When they fail, successful people take the time to learn from their own mistakes.

 6. Quick-thinking and decisive